lmantziou/grabyoApp/README.md

 Once all data are fetched, a response is returned to the web service at it is called from the front-end.
 The UI takes the data and updates the graph accordingly.

 # Description of the design and architecture
 This project is a Java Maven web application, that contains both the front and the back-end.
-It consumes a web service that retrieves data from Twitter API and return the response to front-end to present the data in the graph.
+It consumes a web service that retrieves data from Twitter API and returns the response to front-end to present the data in the graph.
 The path of the application is:
 ```
 IP/Domain:Port/GrabyoTwitterApp